avi20051999/a-avinash-wasserstoff-AiTask/README.md

 - 👋 Hi, I’m Avinash
-- 👀 I’m interested in Reading Books,Singing and playing Badminton
 - 🌱 I’m currently pursuing M.Tech in Data Engineering from SRMIST
 - 📫 You can reach me at 9176309676, avi20051999@gmail.com